bibleexchange/courses/_translations/synoptic-gospels/004_luke/0401_introduction_to_luke.md

 Luke, as a simple story about men, presents Jesus as a man in its introduction.

-Luka, kama hadithi rahisi kuhusu wanaume, hutoa Yesu kama mtu katika utangulizi.
+Luka, kama hadithi rahisi kuhusu watu, hutoa Yesu kama mtu katika utangulizi.

 >“There was in the days of Herod, the king of Judea, a certain priest named Zechariah...”&mdash;Luke 1:5